obrhubr/obrhubr/README.md

 ## Github skills
 I created this repo to teach myself Github Actions, CI/CD, etc...
-It features nice commit messages, coded after the [gitmoji.dev](https://gitmoji.dev/) standard, two branches(dev, master), automatically running tests with each pull request to master, deployment to heroku, a wiki and a nice README.md.
+It features nice commit messages, coded using the [gitmoji.dev](https://gitmoji.dev/) standard, two branches(dev, master), automatically running tests with each pull request to master, deployment to heroku, a wiki and a nice README.md.